bgaber/machine-learning-recommendation-engine-with-aws-sagemaker/README.md

 # machine-learning-recommendation-engine-with-aws-sagemaker
 Build a Netflix Style Recommendation Engine with AWS SageMaker

-I am currently working on this project and artifacts should appear here by mod November 2020.
+I am currently working on this project and artifacts should appear here by mid-November 2020.
 Typically in any Machine Learning project the Data Preparation phase takes up about 70% of the project time.

 Project Description
 -------------------